seekerted/AbyssDeep/README.md

-# MiA BSFD QOL Mod
+# MiABSFD QOL Mod

-A quality of life mod for MiA: BSFD.
+A quality of life mod for MiABSFD.
 Internally nicknamed `AbyssDeep`.

 ## Current Features